Azure-Samples/streaming-at-scale/integration-tests/README.md

   template](https://azure.microsoft.com/en-us/resources/templates/101-databricks-all-in-one-template-for-vnet-injection/),
   changing the tier to standard on the deployment screen.
 * Install a build agent (instructions below).
-* In Azure AD, create a service principal.
+* In Microsoft Entra ID, create a service principal.
 Grant the service principal *Owner* permission on your subscription (we can't use the automatic service connection dialog in Azure DevOps, as that would only grant *Contributor* permissions.
 We need *Owner* in order to grant Azure Kubernetes